nostrband/noauth/README.md

    docker-compose up --build -d
    ```

+   Adjust SERVER_APP_ORIGIN in packages/server/.env if you want auth
+   url that are sent to apps to be accessible on other devices.

 2. **Access the application:**

 Open your browser and navigate to http://localhost:3000 to access the hosted version of the project.